FARGO3D/documentation/source/opt_file.rst

 * DRAGFORCE: Activates the drag force between fluids.
 * STOKESNUMBER: The collision rate is computed assuming fluids with constant Stokes Number (in linear regime).

+* COLLISIONPREDICTOR: Not mandatory.
+It enables a partial update of the velocities by a half collision step after the source step (see Fig. 1 of `Benítez-Llambay et al. (2019) <https://ui.adsabs.harvard.edu/abs/2019ApJS..241...25B/abstract>`_).
+It might help reducing artifacts when CFL condition is close to the stability limit.

 ------------------------------------------------------------------

 **Performance**: